DavidVillero/ML_Exercise/README.md

 # Data Science Training Exercise
-This repo contains a series of jupyter notebooks with documenatation data model example from start to end.
+This repo contains a series of jupyter notebooks with documented data model example from start to end.

 ## Installation